jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 J Core’s task that always remains is to manage threads and memory.
 Calling conventions and system structure are an optional management.
 A module can be compiled fully inline in case of which it cannot be programmed with unless you have the source code.
 A module can be compiled with preservation of the structure allowing you to program with it if you have a symbol table.

 J Core supports both of these methodologies at the same time.
 An inline compiled module cannot be called.
 It can however be run and have its thread.
 It can even call other modules that have been compiled outline.
 It can even create other threads.
-It calls J Core every now and then to allow other threads to run, but it has no division in procedures and it can only be called in one way: run it.
+It calls J Core every now and then to allow other threads to run, but it has no division in commands and it can only be called in one way: run it.
 The module has a place in the module vector table however.
 The jump statement at the module vector table record goes directly to the start of the module’s code.

 An inline compiled module can create objects from its own classes, because the memory layout of a classes *are* compiled with it.

 #### Inline

-Private procedures can be compiled inline except when infinite recursion is possible.
+Private commands can be compiled inline except when infinite recursion is possible.

-You can also choose to compile all procedures inline.
-This means that when you have compiled the module you don’t have separate procedures anymore, so you can’t have separate interface members, so no interfaces and no classes.
+You can also choose to compile all commands inline.
+This means that when you have compiled the module you don’t have separate commands anymore, so you can’t have separate interface members, so no interfaces and no classes.
 That way the whole object oriented organization collapses and you have one pile of spaghetti code.
 Spaghetti code that is *way* faster than the organized code.
 However, you can’t use the classes of the module anymore.
 You’d might have the module’s source code to be able to program with it again.

 ##### Inline Module

-A module can work faster if it doesn’t supply any procedures.
+A module can work faster if it doesn’t supply any commands.
 The only call to the module then is to simply run it.
-All procedures inside the module are compiled inline then.
+All commands inside the module are compiled inline then.
 However, it might be possible for the module to create its own memory objects, even though there aren’t any separate classes anymore.
 The inline module doesn’t have vector tables.
 It might have a table with the  addresses of memory object specifications.
-On top of that it doesn’t have procedures, but instead one pile of spaghetti code.
+On top of that it doesn’t have commands, but instead one pile of spaghetti code.

 ##### Inline Module Usage

 If you choose to compile a module inline then you have a faster module.
 This code cannot be called by other modules though.
 The only way to use the module in another module is to have the source code and compile it into it inline.

-However, the inline module can call another outline module’s procedures.
-You can’t call an inline module’s procedure, but an inline module can call an outline module’s procedures.
+However, the inline module can call another outline module’s commands.
+You can’t call an inline module’s command, but an inline module can call an outline module’s commands.

 -----

 I’ve gone on about the assembly side of it, now the easier interface.

 <
 Even though it seems that all sorts of stuff can happen at the same time and all sorts of objects and code can work together in an incomprehensible turn-taking.
 This is not true.
 One thing happens at a time.
-One thread runs at a time, one procedure runs at a time, one data structure is used at a time, one module is running at a time, one class is running at a time.
+One thread runs at a time, one command runs at a time, one data structure is used at a time, one module is running at a time, one class is running at a time.
 \>

 The only way you want to work with J Core is to design modules that run under J Core.
 It is about is designing modules.
 Module design is programming so it continues in J Code.
 In J Code you can design modules in a simple matter.
 They can be compiled to machine code modules that can run under J Core.